 Mean score of companies in the Insurance Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Vienna Insurance Group (VIG) reported total carbon emissions of approximately 15,734,174,000 kg CO2e.
-This figure includes Scope 1 emissions of about 18,538,000 kg CO2e, Scope 2 emissions of approximately 17,678,000 kg CO2e (market-based), and significant Scope 3 emissions from investments, which totalled around 3,029,918,000 kg CO2e.
-In 2023, the total emissions were about 19,065,801,000 kg CO2e, with Scope 1 at approximately 19,490,000 kg CO2e and Scope 2 at around 19,755,000 kg CO2e (market-based).
-VIG's emissions data is cascaded from its parent company, Vienna Insurance Group AG, which provides a comprehensive overview of its carbon footprint.
-Despite the substantial emissions reported, there are currently no specific reduction targets or climate pledges documented for VIG.
-The company has disclosed emissions across all relevant scopes (1, 2, and 3), indicating a commitment to transparency in its climate impact reporting.
-Overall, while VIG has made strides in emissions disclosure, the absence of defined reduction initiatives highlights an area for potential improvement in its climate strategy.
+This figure includes Scope 1 emissions of about 18,538,000 kg CO2e, Scope 2 emissions of approximately 17,678,000 kg CO2e (market-based), and significant Scope 3 emissions from investments, totalling around 3,029,918,000 kg CO2e.
+In 2023, VIG's total emissions were about 19,065,801,000 kg CO2e, with Scope 1 emissions at approximately 19,490,000 kg CO2e and Scope 2 emissions of about 19,755,000 kg CO2e (market-based).
+The Scope 3 emissions for that year included investments of around 3,659,148,000 kg CO2e.
+VIG's emissions data is cascaded from its parent company, Vienna Insurance Group AG, which is responsible for the overall climate strategy and reporting.
+However, there are currently no specific reduction targets or climate pledges documented for VIG, indicating a potential area for future commitment and improvement in their sustainability initiatives.
+Overall, VIG's emissions reflect the broader context of the insurance industry, which is increasingly focusing on reducing carbon footprints and enhancing climate resilience.

 Access structured emissions data, company-specific emission factors, and source documents